 You can take painkillers, such as paracetamol, if you feel you need to.

 If you have a high temperature or develop any worsening symptoms, call 111 for advice.Get advice from NHS 111 online

 If you have ever had a serious allergic reaction (anaphylaxis), you MUST tell staff immediately before you are vaccinated!

 You should not have the vaccine if you have ever had a serious allergic reaction to medicines, vaccines or food.

 If you have a reaction, it usually happens in minutes, and we ask you to wait in the surgery for 15 minutes following the vaccination, to monitor you in case of a reaction.Latest advice if you have a history of allergies by MHRA

 How safe is the COVID-19 vaccine?

-The vaccination approved for use in the UK was developed by Pfizer/BioNTech and has met strict standards of safety, quality and effectiveness set out by the independent Medicines and Healthcare products Regulatory Agency (MHRA).
+The vaccinations approved for use in the UK have met strict standards of safety, quality and effectiveness set out by the independent Medicines and Healthcare products Regulatory Agency (MHRA).

 Any coronavirus vaccine that is approved must go through all the clinical trials and safety checks all other licensed medicines go through.
 The MHRA follows international standards of safety.